OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/North/Vaerun Varkalir.md

 - **Appearance:** Vaerun is an imposing figure, broad of shoulder and thick with muscle, his presence casting a long shadow even in the twilight of the forest.
 His fur is a mottled charcoal with flecks of dark grey across his limbs, while a trio of faded scars slash across his left cheek—silent warnings from past confrontations.
 His armor is functional and weather-worn, a patchwork of treated leather and iron accents that tell of decades defending the pack’s borders.
 - **Height:** 195 cm
 - **Weight:** 109 kg
-- **Distinguishing Features:** A heavy-lidded stare that scans every horizon; a softly worn carving of the Skugga crest tucked beneath his armor, made by [[Veyna]] long ago.
+- **Distinguishing Features:** A heavy-lidded stare that scans every horizon; a softly worn carving of the Skugga crest tucked beneath his armor, made by [[Veyna Varkalir]] long ago.

 ![[Veynaart.png]]
 ### Personality